schmidt-x/RawHID/README.md

 ^i:: {
   device := HidDevice(DeviceInfo)

+  ; output.Size must always be equal to device.OutputRawBufferSize
   output := Buffer(device.OutputRawBufferSize, 0)

   ; Note that the first byte is Report ID and should be set to 0.